Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 Surround yourself with positive influences as often as possible.

-The more time you spend around negative influences and toxic people, the harder you’ll have to work to proactively seek out and log time with positive people.
-They’ll help to counteract the influence of negative people, making it much easier for you to maintain a healthy, balanced mindset.
+That’s why it’s crucial to proactively seek out and log time with positive people.
+Positive people will help to counteract the influence of negative people, making it much easier for you to practice more positive thinking.

 So be purposeful as you chose with whom you spend your time.
+Your mental health depends on it!

 Redirect Negative Conversations